 Energy Systems Used During Mountain Biking

-When mountain biking, your body utilizes three different energy systems; aerobic, anaerobic, and neuromuscular.
+When mountain biking, your body utilizes three different energy systems; aerobic, anaerobic, and ATP-PC.
 The aerobic energy system is the primary source of energy for all sustained efforts and endurance activities.
 When you ride, this energy system fuels your ability to ride for a long time with sustained power.

 The second energy system, the anaerobic energy system, is the main source of energy for intense efforts that last between thirty seconds and three minutes.
 During a race, your ability to hold threshold and above efforts, climb up short punchy climbs, and make quick attacks is fueled by this energy system.